 If you find out you have a congenital heart defect, or you've had surgery to correct one, you may wonder about limitations on activities and other issues.

 Preventing infection.
 Some heart defects and the repair of defects create changes to the surface of the heart in which bacteria can become stuck and grow into an infection (infective endocarditis).
-Atrial septal defects generally aren't associated with infective endocarditis.
+Atrial septal defects generally aren't associated with infective endocarditis, though your doctor will likely recommend preventive antibiotics for about six months after closure whenever you have dental work done.

 But if you have other heart defects in addition to an atrial septal defect, or if you've had atrial septal defect repair within the last six months, you may need to take antibiotics before certain dental or surgical procedures.